Tennessee: What you need to know

 Eight Fortune 500 companies are based in Tennessee, including global logistics giant FedEx.
 Nashville is a hub of health care, home to more than 300 health-related companies.
 Tennessee is in the heart of the Southeast's Automotive Alley, where more than 900 automotive manufacturing operations are based, including major assembly operations for Nissan and General Motors.
 When touting why people should relocate to Tennessee, state officials (and senior citizens, professional athletes and your average affluent individual) often cite this reason first: no personal income tax.
 Relocating businesses are drawn by this one: the state budget operates with a surplus instead of a deficit.

-The University of Tennessee, with its flagship campus in Knoxville, anchors the state's vast higher education system.
+The University of Tennessee, with its flagship campus in Knoxville, anchors the state's vast higher education system, which includes Tennessee Technological University and its highly regarded engineering program.
 Vanderbilt University in Nashville one of the nation's top research universities.

 - Spend a fun-filled weekend in the Volunteer State.

 - Chattanooga's entrepreneurial ecosystem and 10-gig broadband have made the city a startup magnet.